TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-v2a-diagnostic-pushinstall-unsupported-bootfilesystem.md

 # Push Installation of Mobility agent fails because of unsupported boot file system

 <!--issueDescription-->
 Push installation fails because the source machine has unsupported boot file system.
 Before version 9.20 about Azure Site Recovery(ASR) components, configuration of boot on a Logical Volume Manager device is not unsupported.
-For more information, see [Volume manager](https://docs.microsoft.com/azure/site-recovery/vmware-physical-azure-support-matrix#linux-file-systemsguest-storage).
 <!--/issueDescription-->

 ## **Recommended Steps**